MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 Firewalls are often a first line of defense for an enterprise or home network.
 In this unit we will understand the fundamentals of firewalls, write firewall rules that configure its behavior and then test if the firewall performs as expected.

+### Cybersecurity First Principles
+* __Minimization__: Minimization refers to having the least functionality of a program or device.
+The goal of minimization is to simplify and decrease the number of ways the software can be exploited.
+This can include **turning of ports that are not needed**, reduce the amount of code running and turn of unneeded features.

 ### Table of Contents
 [Overview](#overview)
 [Firewalls as a Collection of Valves](#firewalls-as-a-collection-of-valves)